meatbunbunbun/Class_workspace/glossary/glossay.md

 Utilization of lambda functions could be seen as advantageous in situations calling for one-time use of code, as it can prevent extraneous one-line functions.

 ##Tuples
 A tuple is a sequence of immutable Python objects.
+That means yo ucannot update or change the values of tuple elements, but you are able to take portions of existing tuples to create new tuples!
-Tuples are sequences, just like lists.
+Additonally, tuples are sequences.
+This means that indexing and sequencing work the same way for tuples, just as they do for strings!
 The only difference is that tuples can't be changed i.e., tuples are immutable and tuples use parentheses and lists use square brackets.
 ```tup1 = ();
 ```tup1 = (50);

 ##While Loops
 Unlike for loops, while loops will continue to run while the condition still holds true.